JoshuaNwaizu/Product-list/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup
+This template provides a minimal